Joshuah2o/confrontational-spork/README.md

   - [X] GIF Walkthrough:
 <img src='XSS Exploit.gif' title='XSS Exploit' width='' alt='' />
   - [X] Steps to recreate: <br />
-         -Leave a comment with the following content:<br />
+         First start by finding a post to leave a comment on.
+Next, leave a comment with the following content:<br />
          *\< b onmouseover="alert('This is just a vulnerability')">click me!\</b>*

   - [X] Affected source code: